Correlation-Weighted Communicability Curvature as a Structural Driver of Dengue Spread: A Bayesian Spatial Analysis of Recife (2015-2024): Conclusion

 \section{Conclusion}

-This study demonstrated that the mean communicability curvature of the urban road network is a structural determinant of dengue incidence in the Metropolitan Region of Recife.
+This study demonstrated that the mean communicability curvature of the urban road network is a robust structural determinant of dengue incidence in the Metropolitan Region of Recife.
 Through an integrated methodological strategy—combining count models, fixed effects, classical spatial specifications (SAR/SAC), and hierarchical Bayesian modeling (INLA/BYM2)—we showed that the functional geometry of the city plays a central role in shaping epidemiological risk.

-The main contribution of this work lies in the consistent evidence that the connectivity of the urban network, measured through communicability curvature, captures aspects of spatial diffusion that are not accounted for by traditional models based on geographic contiguity.
-The practical disappearance of the structured component in the BYM2 model ($\phi \approx 0$) after introducing curvature reinforces this interpretation: the relevant spatial dependence does not arise from immediate neighborhood effects, but from multiple potential paths, road redundancies, and topological heterogeneities across the city.
-This confirms that urban dengue diffusion is driven more by functional connectivity than by simple physical proximity.
+The main contribution of this work lies in the consistent evidence that urban network connectivity, measured through communicability curvature, captures essential aspects of spatial diffusion that are not accounted for by traditional models based on geographic contiguity.
+The substantial reduction of the structured component in the BYM2 model ($\phi \approx 0$) following the inclusion of communicability curvature suggests that this metric captures a large share of the spatial structure present in the data.
+Rather than implying the absence of spatial dependence, this result indicates that spatial variation traditionally attributed to generic proximity or geometric contiguity is largely absorbed once a curvature-based representation of functional connectivity is introduced.
+In this sense, the curvature term appears to provide a more informative parametrization of spatial structure in the urban context.

-Environmental and socioeconomic effects—precipitation, seasonality, population density, and inequality—remained coherent across all models, reinforcing the epidemiological plausibility of the results.
-However, it was the inclusion of curvature that provided the largest explanatory gain, suggesting that network-based metrics should occupy a central position in spatial analyses of arboviral diseases in complex urban environments.
+Environmental and socioeconomic covariates—such as precipitation, seasonality, population density, and inequality—remained coherent and epidemiologically plausible across all model specifications.
+However, the inclusion of curvature consistently provided the largest explanatory gain, indicating that network-based structural metrics should occupy a central position in spatial analyses of arboviral diseases in complex urban environments.

-From an applied perspective, the findings provide a solid foundation for the development of more precise public-health surveillance tools.
-By incorporating the structure of the road network into the modeling process, it becomes possible to identify structurally emissive neighborhoods, detect diffusion corridors, and enhance risk mapping to support targeted prevention and control strategies.
+From an applied perspective, these findings offer a solid foundation for the development of more precise public-health surveillance and intervention tools.
+By explicitly incorporating the structure of the urban road network into epidemiological models, it becomes possible to identify structurally emissive neighborhoods, detect diffusion corridors, and refine territorial risk mapping to support targeted prevention and control strategies.